Fitness Approximation through Machine Learning: Proposed Method

 \subsection{Sample weights}

 In this section, `sample' refers to a row in the dataset (as is customary in ML)---not to be confused with `sampling' in `sampling strategy', introduced in the previous section.

 During the training of the ML model on the dataset, each individual typically contributes equally.
 However, individuals tend to change and improve over the course of evolution.
+We preferred that the model pay more attention to recent generations, since recently added individuals are more relevant to the current state of the evolutionary process, compared to the individuals at the beginning.
 To account for this, we track the generation in which each individual is added to the dataset and assign weights accordingly.
 The weight assigned to an individual increases with the generation number.
+Note that individuals from earlier generations are not ignored by the model and are not removed from the dataset---they only have a smaller impact on the learning process of the model.
 After experimenting with various weighting functions, we established a square root relationship between the generation number and its corresponding weight: $\mathit{weight} = \mathit{\sqrt{gen}}$.
 We note that the algorithms we used do not require the weights to sum to one.
+Sample weights were also applied by \citet{jin2001managing}.